VL-ocean/coffee-choco-prj/README.md

 - Add messenger, so that users can chat with each other
 - Star ranking on recipes
 - Solve the bug with CKE Editor
+- Add category and type to the search filter (Coffee/Chocolate, Recipe/Article)
+- Add link to user's profile when clicking on post author or comment author, so that another user can see all his posts and profile

 ## Technologies Used